JManiBiz/Cicely-Tyson-Tribute/README.md

 # Tribute-page
-This is tribute page to the late Cicely Tyson.
+This is a tribute page to the late Cicely Tyson.
 This was done as a project for FreeCodeCamp.